• Skip to main content

 • ISBN: 978-0973122206

-This compact book records a quest for understanding, to find the story behind the Sinixt First Nation.
-Known in the United States as the Arrow Lakes Indians of the Colville Confederated Tribes, the tribe lived along the upper Columbia River and its tributaries for thousands of years.
-In a story unique to First Nations in Canada, the Canadian federal government declared them “extinct” in 1956, eliminating with the stroke of a pen this tribe’s ability to access legally 80% of their trans-boundary traditional territory.
+Tracking one woman’s quest for understanding, the book records her effort to uncover the buried truth behind the Sinixt people.
+Known in the United States as the Arrow Lakes Indians of the Colville Confederated Tribes, they once lived along the upper Columbia River and its tributaries for thousands of years, in a world unmarked by contemporary political boundaries between the US and Canada.
+Pushed from Canada in a story unique to First Nations, the federal government next declared them “extinct” in 1956, eliminating with the stroke of a pen the tribe’s access to most of their traditional territory, and their constitutionally protected Aboriginal rights.

-Part travelogue, part cultural history, the book details the culture, place names, practices and landscape features of the lost tribe of British Columbia, through a contemporary lens that presents all readers with an opportunity to participate in reconciliation.
+Part travelogue, part cultural history, part meditation on the power of place, the book details the culture, practices, place names and landscape features of British Columbia’s lost tribe, all through a contemporary lens shaped by the over-arching need for truth and reconciliation in Canada.

 Footer